unimorph/unimorph.github.io/schema.md

 ### Dimensions of meaning and their features

 Coming soon!
-Until then, refer to [Sylak-Glassman, 2016]({{ site.baseurl }}/doc/unimorph-schema.pdf).
+Until then, refer to [Sylak-Glassman (2016)]({{ site.baseurl }}/doc/unimorph-schema.pdf).
 The document's appendices also provide a complete list of the UniMorph features and their categories.